Share This Article

 Tip Three: Take some sort of food.

 At festivals, it is well known that the food is SO expensive!
-It's a good idea to prepare some food before you go to the festival.
-My ideas would be something like cereal bars, packet noodles, beans (don't forget the tin opener) and possibly tinned hotdogs.
-Obviously you can also buy proper meals at the festival but it is always help to take some things to push you along and keep the spends down.
+It’s a good idea to prepare some food before you go to the festival.
+My ideas would be something like cereal bars, packet noodles, beans (don’t forget the tin opener) and possibly tinned hotdogs.
+Obviously, you can also buy proper meals at the festival but it always helps to take some things to push you along and keep the spends down.

 Tip Four: Pack spare clothes